rvanbekkum/ps-xliff-sync/README.md

 ### Check XLIFF Translations

-The `Test-XliffTranslations` function (or `Check-XliffTranslations`) will check for missing translations and/or for problems in translations in a specified XLIFF file.
+The `Test-XliffTranslations` function (alias: `Check-XliffTranslations`) will check for missing translations and/or for problems in translations in a specified XLIFF file.
 To use the function you will need to specify the target file (`-targetPath`) and whether you want to check for missing translations (`-checkForMissing`) and/or problems in translations (`-checkForProblems`).
 If you let the function check for problems, then you can use the `translationRules` parameter to specify which technical validation rules should be applied.